 YouTube is steadily growing as a website, getting millions of visitors daily.
-However, the video sharing platform is much more than that, which is why we’ve put together this list of stats and fun facts.
-Without further ado, let’s check out some of the figures behind the leading website’s rise to fame.
+However, the video-sharing platform is much more than that.
+That’s why we’ve put together this list of stats and fun facts.
+Let’s check out some of the figures behind YouTube’s rise to fame.

 General YouTube Statistics and Data

-- The video sharing platform gets 1.9 billion logins monthly.
+- The video-sharing platform gets over 2 billion logins monthly.

 - 6 out of 10 people prefer YouTube to TV.

-- YouTube is available in 80 different languages and in 91 countries.
+- YouTube is available in 80 different languages and 100 countries.

-- People collectively watch over 46,000 years worth of content on YouTube annually.
+- Users collectively upload over 82,000 years’ worth of content on YouTube daily.

-- T-Series has the most subscribers at 101 million, beating out the long-reigning king of YouTube PewDiePie, who currently has 96 million subscribers.
+- T-Series has the most subscribers at 173 million, beating the long-reigning king of YouTube, PewDiePie, which currently has 109 million subscribers.

-- The most disliked video on YouTube is “YouTube Rewind 2018: Everyone Controls Rewind,” with over 16 million dislikes.
+- The most disliked video on YouTube is “YouTube Rewind 2018: Everyone Controls Rewind,” with over 18 million dislikes and counting.